daanzu/deepspeech-websocket-server/README.md

 This is a [WebSocket](https://en.wikipedia.org/wiki/WebSocket) server (& client) for Mozilla's [DeepSpeech](https://github.com/mozilla/DeepSpeech), to allow easy real-time speech recognition, using a separate client & server that can be run in different environments, either locally or remotely.

 Work in progress.
 Developed to quickly test new models running DeepSpeech in [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about) using microphone input from host Windows.
+Available to save others some time.

 ## Features